 There are a few very Korean activities that you should not miss before heading home and one of them is to hit the bathhouse, a must-see attraction in Seoul.
 Yet this is no ordinary Finnish sauna or Japanese onsen, the Koreans do things a bit differently.

 They range from minimalist onsen style hot springs to the more elaborate versions like the completely crazy Dragon Hill Spa, filled with a variety of “spa zones” from the traditional charcoal kiln to the more opulent crystal sun salt room.
-There is even a sport complex, bodycare, a cinema and games room and even an ice room.
+There is even a sport complex, bodycare facilities, a cinema and games room and even an ice room.

 There are usually noraebang (karaoke) rooms and unisex resting areas with TVs where couples and families, after the men and women have separated for their baths, return to have some relaxing family time.